 - keep the air fresh by opening windows and doors

 - consider additional precautions

-It's not too late to get your vaccine.
 It provides the most effective way of preventing you from become seriously unwell or going into hospital.
 Your family members are encouraged to make sure they are up to date too.

 Book a COVID-19 vaccination